huang-feiyu/CSAPP-lab/labs/LinkLab/README.md

     1. get the name of the variable
     2. walk through `.rela.dyn`, get the symbol with the same name
     3. judge whether the symbol is `protected_` and in the `MODE_CLOSED`

+---

+The rest is very similar to the above, so I stop here.
+Because it costs me a lot of time, almost 2 days.
+And I am so tired now, my back sore too much.